Althinect/filament-spatie-roles-permissions/README.md

 ### Form

-You can add the following to your *form* method in your UserResource
+You can add the following to your *form* method in your UserResource  ( In Filament V3)

 ```php
 return $form->schema([